 Your IT support company may be able to help you set up an effective support process.
 They will almost certainly have worked with clients in a similar position, so don’t be afraid to ask for assistance.

 You should keep a log of all requests for IT support.
 Over time, this will allow you to build up a comprehensive picture of how well you are working the IT support company.

 You should be able to establish whether your support provider is responding promptly and sticking to your service level agreement.
 By monitoring the number of support requests and the time spent dealing with them, you should also be able to calculate whether you are getting value from your support contract.

 For instance, if you pay each time you raise a request with your IT support company, can you deal with more computer support requests in house, or would a flat-rate contract be more effective?

 Review your IT support company regularly

 Aim to review the relationship with your IT support company after three to six months.
-Seek feedback from people across your business and try to find out whether support provision has improved, if they are getting the computer support they need, and where they think improvements can still be made.
+Seek feedback from people across your business and try to find out whether support provision has improved, if they are getting the support they need, and where they think improvements can be made.

-It is usually best to be open about any issues with your IT support company.
+It’s usually best to be open about any issues with your IT support company.
 It is in their interest to help you as best they can, and their experiences with other clients should allow them to assist you more effectively.

 Ultimately, you should be able to treat your IT support company as an extension of your in-house IT resources.
 However, make sure you always keep overall control of passwords, cloud backup systems, hosting accounts and anything else essential to your business.
 Even the best relationships can sometimes turn sour.
 In that event, you don’t want someone else to have the keys to the digital side of your business.